liferay/liferay-docs/develop/reference/articles/11-maven/bundle-support-plugin.markdown

 `tokenUrl` | `URL` | `https://cdn.lfrs.sl/releases.liferay.com/portal/7.0.4-ga5/liferay-ce-portal-tomcat-7.0-ga5-20171018150113838.zip` | The URL pointing to the bundle Zip to download.

 After executing the `create-token` goal, you're prompted for your email address and password, both of which are used to generate your token.
-It's recommended to configure your email and password this way instead of specifying them in your POM file.
+It's recommended to configure your email and password from the command line rather than specifying them in your POM file.

-## deploy Goal's Available Parameters
+## deploy Goal's Available Parameters [](id=deploy-goals-available-parameters)

 You can set the following parameters in the `deploy` execution's `<configuration>` section of the POM: